oslabs-beta/FindSQL/README.md

-SQL Query Generator and Visualizer read me smile
+SQL Query Generator and Visualizer